mne-tools/mne-python/doc/contributing.rst

 test across multiple installation targets.
 However, the CIs are often slower than testing locally, especially when other contributors also have open PRs (which is basically always the case).
-Therefore, do not rely on the CIs to catch bugs and style errors for you; run the tests locally instead before opening a new PR and before each time you push additional changes to an already-open PR.
-See the :ref:`testing <run-tests>` section (below) for examples of how to run tests locally, and make sure you have the testing dataset installed.
+Therefore, do not rely on the CIs to catch bugs and style errors for you; :ref:`run the tests locally <run-tests>` instead before opening a new PR and before each time you push additional changes to an already-open PR.

 Make tests fast and thorough